spacetelescope/jwst/docs/jwst/reset/description.rst

 significant extra spatial structure in these initial groups, before fading out in later groups.

 The reset anomaly effect fades out by ~group 15 for full array data.
-It takes a few more frames for the effect to fade away on subarray data.
+It takes a few more groups for the effect to fade away on subarray data.
 The time constant of the effect seems to be closely related to the group number and not time since reset.